 Of course, there is a WHOLE.
 LOT.
 MORE. to camera and photography.
 You’ll be able to learn a very simple history of photography in one of Broma’s Course Introduction videos.

-There is another set of things you will need: A LAPTOP (OR COMPUTER) WITH ADOBE LIGHTROOM.
-Keep in mind that Adobe Lightroom is not 100% necessary in order for you to take the course.
-However, I can wholeheartedly recommend it.
-Adobe Lightroom is ESSENTIAL if you ever want to be become a serious food photographer.
+There is another set of things you will need: a laptop (or computer) with editing software (preferably Adobe Lightroom).
+Keep in mind that whilst Adobe Lightroom is not 100% necessary in order for you to take the course, it is absoutely essential if you ever want to be become a serious food photographer.